jameslnewell/wait-for-event/README.md

 Wait for events to be emitted.

+## Installation

+    npm install --save wait-for-event

+## Usage

 ## waitForAll(event, emitters, each, done)

 Wait for an event to be emitted on each emitter before calling `done`.

-- `event` - the event to listen for
+- `event` - the name of the event to listen for
 - `emitters` - the event emitters to listen to
 - `each` - *optional* - called each time the event is emitted
 - `done` - called when the event has been emitted on each emitter